LambdaSchool/50-Influential-Artists/README.md

 ```

 _You will know everything is working properly when you see the styles enabled for the provided content._
+I HAD A TYPO SO THE IMPORT IS ALL MESSED UP.

 #### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* [x] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.
-* [ ] Add a viewport meta tag to the head of your index.html page
+* [x] Add a viewport meta tag to the head of your index.html page
 * [ ] [Review the provided home desktop design file](design/Desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)
 * [ ] Navigation Styles: Use the `navigation.less` file for styling.
 * [ ] Main Content Styles: Use the `main.less` file for styling